A different, more powerful way of computing

 We must be able to interact with the qubits to control them.

 We need to find the right system that balances these requirements.
 Several prototypes of quantum computers already exist.
-Although they are not yet advanced enough to offer an advantage over digital computers, we are only at the dawn of the quantum age.
+Since they are not yet advanced enough to offer an advantage over digital computers, we are only at the dawn of the quantum age.

 When to use a quantum computer